WEBSITE TERMS AND CONDITIONS

-In order to comply with customer identification requirements CTB requires the appointed Attorney to complete an attestation form in the presence of a guarantor.
+In order to comply with customer identification requirements CTB requires the appointed Attorney to complete an POA Identification Form in the presence of a guarantor.

-Please mail the original or notarized copy of the POA, together with the completed and signed attestation form to CTB at the following address:
+Please mail the original or notarized copy of the POA, together with the completed and signed POA Identification Form to CTB at the following address:

 PO Box 2000, Station Main

 How long will it take for CTB to review a POA?